tristanGIANDO/satellite/docs/training.md

 # Model Training

-## Create a custom U-net
+## Create a custom U-Net

-A U-Net model is a type of convolutional neural network (CNN) designed specifically for image segmentation tasks.
+A U-Net model is a type of convolutional neural network designed specifically for image segmentation tasks.

 There are two main parts: